VectorLogoZone/gitlab-proxy/README.md

 It should have been simple, but for some unknown reason (probably caching conflicts), I needed to delete a lot more headers when running in production.

+## Running

+It is a standard `Dockerfile`.
+The only tricky bit is getting the port to be configurable.
+See the `run.sh` for the parameters I use to run locally for development.

 ## Credits

 [![Docker](https://www.vectorlogo.zone/logos/docker/docker-ar21.svg)](https://www.docker.com/ "Deployment")